summerfences/summerfences/README.md

 - 👋 Howdy, I’m @summerfences!
-I'm a
+I'm a BS Computer Sciecne graduate looking to document the various projects I work on.
 - 👀 I’m interested in Programming (particularly Java, Python, and C/C++), the operating system Haiku, sim racing, and NASCAR.
 - 🌱 I’m always looking to expand my knowledge in Java, C/C++, Haiku, and DSA.